open-contracting/ocdskit/docs/cli/schema.rst

 * ``--order-by COLUMN`` sort the spreadsheet's rows by this column
 * ``--infer-required`` infer whether fields are required (use with OCDS schema)
+* ``--extension-field`` add an "extension" column with values from this schema field

 ::